 - All underground piping and system components shall be hydrostatically tested at 200psi for a minimum of two (2) hours.
 Flushing of piping, riser and remote FDC (if applicable) shall be witnessed by the Fire Marshal prior to installing the riser.

 - Piping system shall comply with approved plans (location, size and components).
-Fire mains shall have a minimum of 42” of soil cover to top of pipe.
+Fire mains shall have a minimum of 42" of soil cover to top of pipe.
+Any components subject to corrosion shall be corrosion resistant and/or wrapped in polyethylene material.

-Overhead Piping & Components
+Overhead Piping and Components

 - A visual inspection of rough piping and components shall be completed before piping is covered.